 - To estimate selling costs use 8 to 10% considering points paid or allowances given by the seller.

-- To estimate residential depreciation taken multiply original purchase price by 3%, times the number of years the property has been owned.
+- To estimate residential depreciation taken multiply the original purchase price by 3%, times the number of years the property has been owned.

 - Total taxable gain is the profit plus all the depreciation taken.